haydn/graph-fns/README.md

 ## Roadmap

-1. Topological sort function.
-2. Allow arbitrary data associated with nodes and links that can be preserved when converting between `Graph` and `D3Graph` objects.
+1. Allow arbitrary data associated with nodes and links that can be preserved when converting between `Graph` and `D3Graph` objects.
-3. Better docs with visualisations to explain the concepts for anyone not familiar with graph theory.
+2. Better docs with visualisations to explain the concepts for anyone not familiar with graph theory.
-4. Edge weights.
+3. Edge weights.
-5. More helpful functions!
+4. More helpful functions!